zac7777/Entropy/Entropy/Development/Developer notes.md

 	- Survivalist
 	- Trapper
 	- Zealot
+- Probs need to re-do Knight, Soldier, and Boxer as they were done very early days
 - Write some test combats
 - Maybe a short-ish one-shot too, to test out character creation (Characters go in [[Test Characters]])
 - Think more about non-combat play